Tax year 2018-19

 The value in these statistics is the detail and ability to drill down into the specifics of region, sector and types of education of interest.
 We have made the following choices about how best to communicate findings:

-• An interactive dashboard, which is the main focus of this release.
+• An interactive dashboard (opens in a new tab), which is the main focus of this release.
 The dashboard allows users to make the data relevant to a region, a chosen industry and qualifications of interest.

 • This statistical publication, which provides context to the data in the dashboard and compares the national trends in education levels, earnings and subject choices for each industry sector.